Heat loss FAQ

 Unless it is an emergency installation the answer would be no. You must give this some thought and prepare for the appliance replacement.
 To just replace the appliance is fuelish!
 Plan a year or two out if you do not need the product right now.
 It would be a lot wiser to have the heat loss done and see which improvements can be a better choice for your dollars.

 What this means is tighten up the home first.
 Let's get the heat loss lower than replace the heating appliance with a smaller on later.
-The smaller appliance will cost less, burn less fuel and create more comfort.
+The smaller appliance will cost less, burn less fuel, and create more comfort.
 If you have 3" of attic insulation and add 6 more inches is that a good move?
 Usually yes.
 When we do the Premium heat loss we can make suggestions on where your money may be better spent.
 It may be wise to add insulation, new windows, and doors etc. before replacing the heating appliance.
 Replacing the heating appliance now may not be the best financial decision.
-If the investment will be larger for a smaller savings or may not change the heating appliance size it can wait.
+If the investment is larger for a smaller savings or may not change the heating appliance size it can wait.
 With attic insulation there is a point adding more will not show a significant fuel savings.
 A heat loss can show this information.
 Just let us know and we will breakdown the possible changes and show the change in heat loss when they are done.

 What is a modulating condensing boiler?